 One frequently asked question is, do emblems and decorations on flame-resistant clothing need to be flame resistant?

 The answer is No, but recent updates to the standards have given more specific recommendations about the quantity and size of non-FR heraldry, and the total area covered.

-NFPA 2112, Standard on Flame Resistant Garments for Protection of Industrial Personnel Against Flash Fire, Annex A states:
+NFPA 2112, Standard on Flame-Resistant Clothing for Protection of Industrial Personnel Against Short-Duration Thermal Exposures from Fire, Annex A states: